 - At Request of Customer:

 - In case of cancellation of a contract at the request of a customer, (the request shall be made on or before the maturity date) the Authorised Dealer shall recover/ pay, as the case may be, the difference between the contracted rate and the rate at which the cancellation is effected.
-The recovery/payment of exchange difference on cancellation of forward contracts before the maturity date may be either upfront or back-ended at the discretion of banks.

 - Rate at which cancellation is to be effected: